MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-group-lease-healthcheck-timeout.md

 ms.author: mathoma
 manager: craigg
 ---
-# Mechanics and guidelines of lease, cluster, and health check timeouts
+# Mechanics and guidelines of lease, cluster, and health check timeouts for Always On availability groups

 Differences in hardware, software, and cluster configurations as well as different application requirements for uptime and performance require specific configuration for lease, cluster, and health check timeout values.
 Certain applications and workloads require more aggressive monitoring to limit downtime following hard failures.
 Others require more tolerance for transient network issues and waits from high resource usage and are okay with slower failovers.